-However, the ability to do precision centerless grinding in addition to machining is a definite advantage.
+In the high precision machining world, turning tools such as lathes and mills are the flashy stars.
+In fact, they are machining to most people.
+However, the ability to do precision centerless grinding in addition to precise machining is a definite advantage.

 - A larger abrasive grinding wheel

 Through-feed grinding is typically used for parts with consistent roundness across the length of the part.
 In this method, the workpiece travels along the rest blade between the two wheels.

-Driven by a slight angle applied to the regulating wheel relative to the grinding wheel, the method basically “squeezes” the workpiece across the grinding wheel and out the other side.
+Driven by a slight angle applied to the regulating wheel relative to the grinding wheel, the through-feed method basically “squeezes” the workpiece across the grinding wheel and out the other side.

-Here, the workpiece rest blade needs to be tooled to match the shape of the part.
-The grinding and regulating wheels must be dressed to match the part’s desired profile cut.
+In-feed grinding — also called plunge grinding — is used to grind cylindrical parts with notches or complex shapes, such as gear shafts.
+Here, the workpiece rest blade needs to be tooled to match the shape of the part, and the grinding and regulating wheels must be dressed to match the part’s desired profile cut.

-The regulating wheel spins the part at one speed while pushing it towards the grinding wheel, which is spinning at a faster speed.
+With the in-feed method, the regulating wheel spins the part at one speed while pushing it towards the grinding wheel, which is spinning at a faster speed.
 The greater the difference in speeds, the faster the removal rate.

 4. The choice of grinding wheel is critical.